Frequent Questions on North Korea

 Where are most workshop leaders coming from?
 Can volunteers of any nationality join?

 Over the past few years, we have brought volunteers from more than a dozen different countries across Asia, Europe, Africa, and the Americas.
-Unfortunately, we are currently unable to bring citizens of South Korea and Japan to the DPRK, while U.S. citizens can only join select programs that we will specifically announce via our CE News mailing list.
+Unfortunately, we are currently unable to bring citizens of the U.S., South Korea and Japan to the DPRK.
 Please subscribe below and follow us on Facebook, Twitter, or LinkedIn to stay in the loop on any opportunities to join a trip with us.

 What kind of expertise is required to host a workshop?